jcawley5/architecture-center/docs/ref-arch/RA0019/1-authentication-and-single-sign-on/readme.md

 New SAP SaaS features ([SAP Task Center](https://pages.community.sap.com/topics/task-center), [SAP Joule](https://www.sap.com/products/artificial-intelligence/ai-assistant.html)) require user persistency in IdDS for cross application correlation, access/role/policy assignments and as only user store.
 :::

-### C) Application authentication for Web applications
+**Application authentication for Web applications**

 9. The IAS creates a new token based on the application-configuration SAML or OIDC with attributes used from the 3rd party IdP and/or from the IdDS.
 10. The IAS redirects the application client to the application.
 11. The application accepts the token from IAS and creates a new user-session.
 The user is logged in.

-### D) SAP GUI Single Sign-On
+**SAP GUI Single Sign-On**

 The Single Sign-On flow for SAP GUI applications re-uses the same authentication flow with Cloud Identity Services - Identity Authentication as the Web applications.
 The difference is that the SAP GUI uses a different protocol.
 The SAP GUI uses X.509 certificates for the authentication.
 The flow is as follows:

-1. The users starts the SAP GUI and activates the SSO features with SAP Cloud Identity Services.
+1. The users start the SAP GUI and activates the SSO features with SAP Cloud Identity Services.
 2. The user authenticates against the IAS.
 3. The IAS creates a new OIDC token with attributes.
 As described above the attributes could come from the 3rd party IdP and/or from the IdDS.
 IAS hands the token over to the [SAP Secure Login Service for SAP GUI](https://help.sap.com/sls) (SLS).
 4. The SLS creates a short term X.509 certificate for the authenticated user and stores it in the certificate store the SAP GUI uses.
 5. The SAP GUI uses the X.509 certificate to authenticate against the SAP application.

-## Characteristics
+### Characteristics

 This setup has the following characteristics: